MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/uielement_keyboardacceleratorplacementtarget.md

 ## -property-value

-The control tooltip displays the accelerator key combination.
+The control tooltip that displays the accelerator key combination.

 ## -remarks